octocrock/CSE_OctoPeople/Customer-Success-Engineering/L1-Solutions-Engineer.md

 <summary>Examples</summary>

 - I was unsure of why we advise customers to use a configuration detail in high availability, so I sought clarifcation from a senior member of the team.
 - A teammate critiqued a call I was on and suggested a different way to handle a customer query.
-I changed the way I responded on subsequent calls to similar questions.
+I changed the way I responded on subsequent calls.

 </details>